Altitude-Tech/rails-api/README.md

 ```

 ## Database setup
 Ensure the user account as defined in `config/database.yml` exists first.
 For production, both user and password are set via environment variables, so ensure the user exists and the variables have been set accordingly.
+See [Production setup](#Production setup) for more details.

 To setup the database and all required tables:
 ```